 You should receive a letter from your child’s school with more information about the programme.
 The height and weight measurements are taken by trained health professionals at school, and children remain fully clothed.
 The measurements are carried out in a sensitive way and in private, and the results are not shared with teachers or other pupils.

-A few weeks after the children have been measured, you’ll receive the results through the post in an envelope marked private and confidential.
-If your child is overweight or very overweight, you’ll also be sent some information about small lifestyle changes you can make as a family, plus details of local Family Lifestyle Club (FLiC) programmes you can join.
-Most children who are underweight for their age are perfectly healthy, but there will be a contact number you can call if you have any concerns.
+A few weeks after the children have been measured, you’ll receive the results through the post in an envelope, addressed to you as the parent or carer, marked private and confidential; it is advised this letter is not opened by your child.
+If your child is overweight or very overweight, you’ll also be sent some information about small lifestyle changes you can make as a family, plus details of local healthy lifestyle services.
+Most children who are underweight for their age are perfectly healthy, but there will be information on how to access support if you are concerned.

 Your child doesn’t have to take part in the programme, but it’s important that as many children are involved as possible since the NCMP provides data about obesity levels in children.
 This information is used to inform decisions about local and national public health initiatives and the provision of services.